boldare/xsolve-associate/README.md

 };
 ```

-Et voilà - it is that simple!
-What `BufferedCollector` will do it will accumulate
+Et voilà!
+What `BufferedCollector` will do it will accumulate all collect jobs
-all collect parameters it is provided with.
+while query result is build width first.
 When GraphQL library attempts to resolve
-`Deferred` that was returned in our `resolve` function the collector will group all stored
+`Deferred` that was returned in our `resolve` function the collector will group all similar
-parameters by same base object class and association path and will load all of them in
+jobs stored before (comparing base object class and association path) and will load
-a single batch, issuing only 1 `SELECT` query.
-Hence we will end up with 2 queries
+all of them in a single batch, issuing only 1 `SELECT` query
+(or 1 query for chunk if the number of base entities is high as mentioned above).
-instead of 101.
+Hence we will end up with 2 queries instead of 101.